shoaibrayeen/Data-Structures-and-Algorithms/About Placement/readMe.md

 }
 ```
 - You should have done some projects.

 ```
+Like ,
  - At least 2 Projects on C , C++ , Java.
  - One project based on Client-Server.
  - One Full Stack Project.
  - One Project -> Front-end in HTML , CSS and Back-end in Java/JSP/PHP
  - [ Optional ] - One Project on any framework.
 ```

 - For Preparing for Interviews , Follow [Cracking The Coding Interview](https://drive.google.com/open?id=1PbXGSAj6X4yUIuQyouV5vgUQKtpCePJC) book.
 ```
 Make a group of 5-6 students and practice for interviews after reading the book.
 ```

 ## Placement Round(s)